nkabbara/nkabbara.github.io/books/on-writing-well.md

 You owe the reader good carpentry.
 But you do not owe him your identity.
 You are using good carpentry in order to show your identity clearly.
 If the reader leaves because a sentence is illogical, it's on you.
 But if he leaves because he doesn't think you're funny, it's on him.
 You owe yourself your honest identity: that's what it means to say you are writing to yourself.

+Do not go back to 'style' your writing after you had done it.
+Style, is not something you can add like lipstick.
+Your style is in your DNA, so write honestly and without and agenda and your style will show.

 Words are the atoms of writing.
 To write well, you must:
 1. Know the gradiations between synonyms: “cajole,” “wheedle,” “blandish” and “coax”[^2].
 Use dictionay, thesorus weird thesorous.
 2. Imitate a master that you like.
 Pick a model and ask why did they use this word?
 Why did they write this sentence like so?
 How can I write like that?